ramontip/MailSnitch/README.md

 - The first one checks whether the url **contains** the phrase **Add to Basket**.
 - The second one checks whether the url **does not contain** the phrase **Coming Soon**.

-If one of the checks is successful, you will get an email notification.
+If one of the checks inside an action is successful, you will get notified per email.

-Please check the source code of the website before and make sure that your phrases are unique on the page.
+Please check the source code of the website before and make sure that your phrases are unique.
 Otherwise your results might be faulty.

 5. Set the document root to `/public`